micahvdm/meta-myrpi/README.md

 # meta-myrpi
 Yocto layer for configuring a Raspberry Pi, extending existing recipes.
-This is a work in progress with lot's of road ahead.
 The main goal will be to create a minimal image suitable for robotics and real-time applications/experiments.
 Thus, features like ethernet, wifi, serial, i2c, will be included.
 Features like video decoding, bluetooth, audio interfaces, most users apps, most GUI, etc are initially out.
 Image processing is also out since I don't think RPi3 can do some serious real-time image processing.
 To be confirmed in the future ...

 If you want to build a recipe with your own software, please refer to [`learning-yocto`](https://github.com/amamory-embedded/learning-yocto).